ssi-anik/rabbitmq-tutorial/README.md

 ## Available commands
-**Adding `--auto` to all the following commands will not ask for message, exchange, queue, routing and binding key** **Empty values for the prompted questions will fill up data automatically**
+**Adding `--auto` to all the following commands will not ask for message, exchange, queue, routing and binding key.
+Or empty values for the prompted questions will fill up data automatically.**

 - `php artisan default:publisher`
 - `php artisan default:consumer`